Demand forecasting: Stage 2: model specification

-Stage 3: Data Collection
+Stage 3: data collection

 Once the type of model is specified in stage 2, the data and the method of collecting data must be specified.
 The model must be specified first in order to determine the variables which need to be collected.
-Conversely, when deciding on the desired forecasting model, the available data or methods to collect data needs to be considered in order to formulate the correct model.
-Time series data and cross section data are the different collection methods that can be used.
+Conversely, when deciding on the desired forecasting model, the available data or methods to collect data need to be considered in order to formulate the correct model.
+Gathering Time series data and cross-sectional data are the different collection methods that may be used.
 Time series data are based on historical observations taken sequentially in time.
 These observations are used to derive relevant statistics, characteristics, and insight from the data.
-The data points that may be collected using time series data may be sales, prices, manufacturing costs and their corresponding time intervals i.e., weekly, monthly, quarterly, annually or any other regular interval.
-Cross section data refers to data collected on a single entity at different periods of time.
-Cross sectional data used in demand forecasting usually depicts a data point gathered from an individual, firm, industry or an area.
+The data points that may be collected using time series data may be sales, prices, manufacturing costs, and their corresponding time intervals i.e., weekly, monthly, quarterly, annually, or any other regular interval.
+Cross-sectional data refers to data collected on a single entity at different periods of time.
+Cross-sectional data used in demand forecasting usually depicts a data point gathered from an individual, firm, industry, or area.
 For example, sales for Firm A during quarter 1.
 This type of data encapsulates a variety of data points which resulted in the final data point.
-The subset of data points may not be observable or feasible to determine but can be practical method for adding precision to the demand forecast model.
-The source for the data can be found via the firm’s records, commercial or private agencies or official sources.
+The subset of data points may not be observable or feasible to determine but can be a practical method for adding precision to the demand forecast model.
+The source for the data can be found via the firm's records, commercial or private agencies, or official sources.

-Stage 4: Estimation of Parameters
+Stage 4: estimation of parameters

-Once the model and data are obtained then computing the values to determine the affects the independent variables have on the dependant variable in focus.
+Once the model and data are obtained then the values can be computed to determine the effects the independent variables have on the dependent variable in focus.
 Using the linear regression model as an example of estimating parameters, the following steps are taken: